FlyDive reps Hydroflight at 2017 Red Bull Air Race San Diego

 AWESOME.
 The best word to describe last weekends Red Bull Air Race San Diego event.
 Beautiful weather, huge attendance numbers according to Red Bull, amazing pilots blasting across San Diego bay (congratulations to Yoshihide “Yoshi” Muroya on his impressive win) and Hydroflight integrated into the event throughout.
 FlyDive with support from X-Jets (and a special appearance by the Jetovator) brought the world’s best Jetboard and Jetpack athletes to the second stop of the 2017 Red Bull Air Race series.

-(Jetpack Champion Jesse Orlando and two of our Red Bull friends welcome us to the event.
-Pictures in this article courtesy of H2RO Magazine and Bobby Vance)
+(Pictures in this article courtesy of H2RO Magazine and Bobby Vance)

 Red Bull Air Race San Diego – Friday